charmoniumQ/blog-content/_posts/2016-07-21-chaos-of-history-1.markdown

 The day started off poorly for Archduke Franz Ferdinand when three security officials were left behind, by mistake.
-Then an assassin threw a bomb at his car!
-But the bomb bounced off his car and the assassination failed.
-The Archduke's motorcade sped away to protect him from any other assassination attempts.
+Then an assassin threw a bomb at his car, and the rest is history!

-> "The Ides of March have come, and I am still alive!" -- Julius Caesar by
+Actually, it isn't.
+The bomb bounced off his car and the exploded without injuring the Archduke.
+The motorcade sped away to protect him from any other assassination attempts.
+This moment is what Ceasar must have felt when he exclaimed "The Ides of March have come, and I am still alive!".
-> William Shakespeare

-Princip's realized he lost his chance, so he gave up and went to a nearby food shop.
+Princip realized he lost his chance, so he gave up and went to a nearby food shop.
 But when the motorcade started up again, someone forgot to tell the driver to change the route.
-When this was realized, the command was given to reverse, but the transmission was jammed so the car stopped _right in front of an awe-stricken Pincip_.
+By the time the Archuke's staff realized, the transmission jammed in their automobile (still a recent invention), so the it stopped _right in front of an awe-stricken Pincip_.

-By a ridiculous stroke of misfortune (or luck, depending on your point of view), between the security officials being left behind, the first failed assassination attempt, the driver not knowing the route, the transmission being jammed, Gravilo Princip shot and killed Archduke Ferdinand
+By a ridiculous stroke of misfortune (or luck, depending on your point of view), between the security officials being left behind, the first failed assassination attempt, the driver not knowing the route, the transmission jamming, Gravilo Princip had his opportunity.
+On June 28, Princip shot and killed Archduke Ferdinand, setting in motion a chain of events which would result in the First World War.

 ## Princip's Butterfly Effect

-As you might know, this assassination brings up long-standing tensions in Europe, setting off World War One.

 As you might know, the treaty which ended World War One involved massive war reparations to be paid by the Germans.
 The German people came to resent of these